stefanhans/thoughts-about-contexting-talk/PITCHME.md

 ### Context Indexing

-Find what the hash of what you are searching <br> without knowing what it is.
+Find the hash of what you are searching <br> without knowing what it is.

 ---

 ### Context Learning

-Can an AI learn to transform text into binary hierarchies?
+Can an AI learn to transform text<br>into binary hierarchies?

 ---

-### A Magic Binary Hierarchy Of Everything?
+### Magic Binary Hierarchy Of Everything?

 ![global_systems_at_hand](assets/image/laughing.gif)